cseelhoff/RimThreaded/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A short description of what the bug.
+IMPORTANT: Please first search existing bugs to ensure you are not creating a duplicate bug report.

 **To Reproduce**
-NOTE: Uncheck the "vanilla" label on the right if bug is not reproducible when running RimWorld, DLCs, Harmony, and RimThreaded only
+IMPORTANT: Uncheck the "vanilla" label on the right if bug is not reproducible when running RimWorld, DLCs, Harmony, and RimThreaded only

 Steps to reproduce the behavior:
 1. Go to '...'